ag88/embtomcatwebdav/src/site/markdown/README.md

 - Scan the QR Code using your mobile phone (e.g. some mobile phones has those features, or use an app as like [QRDroid](https://play.google.com/store/apps/details?id=la.droid.qr) etc.)

-- You mobile phone should present a web browser with the scanned URL open. e.g.
+- You mobile phone should present a web browser with the scanned URL open.
+  if it doesn't connect check that you mobile phone/device are on the same WiFi LAN network as your host(pc/notebook) running embtomcatwebdav e.g.

 ![screenshot in a browser](web/UploadServPhone.jpg "Upload on a phone")
 Upload servlet on a phone web browser